SpencerHowell/spencerhowell.github.io/_posts/2020-3-22-leetcode-a-day.md

 ---
 *To become a leet coder*

-During the coronavirus quarantine, I am challenging myself to complete one Topcoder problem each day.
+During the coronavirus quarantine, I am challenging myself to complete one Leetcode problem each day.
 Might as well put this free time to good use!

 I will be completing each problem in the Kotlin language, as I want to continue to become more familiar with its features and best practices.